mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

    * Mandatory: true

 Specifies the _user_ to be used when connecting to the backend.
-Note that the same _user_/_password_ combination will be used for all Mongo clients connecting to the same listener port.
+Note that the same _user_/_password_ combination will be used for all MongoDB® clients connecting to the same listener port.

 ## `password`